Sunrise

 And I’m the warmth of dancing light

-above a bed of hissing embers
+above a base of burning embers

-and layers of burnt-orange ash.
+cradled in layers of ash.

 on the bitter edge of winter,